sneakysneak/docs/pages/launch/marketplace-deployment.md

     </tr>
     <tr>
         <td>partnerConnector</td>
-        <td>(Optional) Providing the platform connector object here means your user will not be expected to authenticate against your own platform during the Marketplace flow.</td>
+        <td>(Optional) Providing your own platform's Cyclr Connector object here means your users will not be expected to authenticate against your platform during the Marketplace flow.</td>
         <td></td>
     </tr>
     <tr>
         <td>partnerConnector.Name</td>
-        <td>A name you wish to give this instance of your connector installed within this new or existing account.</td>
+        <td>A name you wish to give this instance of your Connector installed within the new or existing account.</td>
         <td>Connector Name</td>
     </tr>
     <tr>